refinedev/refine/documentation/docs/api-references/components/basic-views/edit.md

 ### `recordItemId`

-The `<Edit>` component reads the `id` information from the route by default. `recordIdItem` is used when it cannot read from the URL(when used on a custom page, modal or drawer).
+The `<Edit>` component reads the `id` information from the route by default. `recordItemId` is used when it cannot read from the URL(when used on a custom page, modal or drawer).

 ```tsx
 import { Edit, Modal, useModalForm } from "@pankod/refine";